syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Paragraph.md

 The following code example explains how various picture formats can be applied to the picture.

 {% tabs %}

+{% highlight c# tabtitle="C# [Cross-platform]" %}
+//Creates a new Word document
+WordDocument document = new WordDocument();
+//Adds new section to the document
+IWSection section = document.AddSection();
+//Adds new paragraph to the section
+IWParagraph paragraph = section.AddParagraph();
+paragraph.AppendText("This paragraph has picture. ");
+FileStream imageStream = new FileStream(@"Image.png", FileMode.Open, FileAccess.ReadWrite);
+//Appends new picture to the paragraph
+WPicture picture = paragraph.AppendPicture(imageStream) as WPicture;
+//Sets text wrapping style – When the wrapping style is inline, the images are not absolutely positioned.
+It is added next to the text range. picture.TextWrappingStyle = TextWrappingStyle.Square;
+//Sets horizontal and vertical origin picture.HorizontalOrigin = HorizontalOrigin.Page;
+picture.VerticalOrigin = VerticalOrigin.Paragraph;
+//Sets width and height for the paragraph picture.Width = 150;
+picture.Height = 100;
+//Sets horizontal and vertical position for the picture picture.HorizontalPosition = 200;
+picture.VerticalPosition = 150;
+//Sets lock aspect ratio for the picture picture.LockAspectRatio = true;
+picture.Name = "PictureName";
+//Sets horizontal and vertical alignments picture.HorizontalAlignment = ShapeHorizontalAlignment.Center;
+picture.VerticalAlignment = ShapeVerticalAlignment.Bottom;
+//Sets 90 degree rotation
+picture.Rotation = 90;
+//Sets horizontal flip
+picture.FlipHorizontal = true;
+//Saves the Word document to MemoryStream.
+MemoryStream stream = new MemoryStream();
+document.Save(stream, FormatType.Docx);
+//Closes the Word document.
+document.Close();
+{% endhighlight %}

 {% highlight c# tabtitle="C# [Windows-specific]" %}
 //Creates a new Word document